brn-cntrl/analysis_platform/README.md

-# EmotiBit Data Analysis Platform
+# Data Analysis Platform Quickstart

 A web-based platform for analyzing EmotiBit biometric data with interactive visualizations.
 Upload CSV files, execute Jupyter notebook analysis server-side, and view results with matplotlib plots directly in your browser.